Abdullah-V/HMSC/README.md

 ## 🔰 About

-HMSC (How Many Stuffs CLI) provide you count the number of files, folders and lines in the directory (and more)
+HMSC (How Many Stuffs CLI) analyst for your files and folders

 ## 📸 Screenshot